- What Is Coconut Flour?

-The most abundant acid found in coconut products is usually lauric acid, making up 77% of the MCTs found in coconut oil[*].
-Lauric acid is what makes coconut a powerful antiviral and antifungal, with the ability to kill harmful bacteria, viruses, and fungi[*].
+The most abundant fatty acid in coconut products is usually lauric acid, making up 77% of the MCTs found in coconut oil[*].
+Lauric acid is what makes coconut powerfully antiviral and antifungal, with the ability to kill harmful bacteria, viruses, and fungi[*].

 Fats from coconuts can also: